 A lateral move raises the status of the employee who receives the lateral move.
 The move is a visible sign of esteem from the employer that they are developing the employee and preparing him or her for bigger and better opportunities.
 Coworkers see this as do managers.

+The lateral move is viewed as a continuing commitment from the employer to enable the employee to continue to develop and grow in their employment and pursue a desirable career path.
 It is valued as an opportunity booster.
 It is cherished by employees who are not quite ready for - or an opportunity doesn't exist for a promotion.
 The employee's career continues to grow.

 Also Known As lateral job transfer, transfer